 To cook the pork shoulder

-4. Set & cook.
+4. Pressure Cook.
 Secure and lock the lid; make sure the pressure handle is pointing to Sealing.
 Select Manual/Pressure Cook and adjust the timer to 50 minutes on HIGH pressure.
 After a few seconds, the ON sign will come on indicating the pressure is building (you might also hear 3 beeps on some models); pressurizing will take about 10 minutes and then the 50-minute timer will begin.
 Once the cooking timer is done, leave the pot undisturbed to allow the pressure to release naturally, about 20 minutes.
 Open the lid and remove the pork pieces.

-5. Prepare the gravy.
+5. Prepare The Gravy.
 Strain the broth through a sieve to catch onions and garlic, and return to the pot (minus the garlic, onions, bay leaf).
 Select Sauté again and bring the liquid to a simmer.
 Stir in 1 tablespoon of butter to melt.
 Turn the Instant Pot off at this stage (press Cancel).
 Dissolve and whisk the flour in water in a small bowl.
 Stir into the hot liquid, which will thicken it into a gravy-like texture.

 6. Serve.
 Once the pork is cool enough to handle, shred the meat or cut into serving pieces.
 Serve with gravy on the side and some poured over the top.

-Pressurizing time: 10 minutes | Cooking under pressure: 50 minutes (on HIGH) | Release: natural release, take about 20 minutes, but you can also manually release after 10 if in a rush.
+Pressurizing time: 10 minutes | Cooking under pressure: 50 minutes (on HIGH) | Release: natural release, takes about 20 minutes, but you can also manually release after 10 if in a rush.

-FREEZING/STORAGE TIPS: Store leftover pork and gravy for up to 3 days in the refrigerator.
+Freezing/Storage Tips: Store leftover pork and gravy for up to 3 days in the refrigerator.
 Freeze cooked pork and gravy (separately) for up to 3 months.
 Defrost in the fridge overnight or in a microwave.

-LEFTOVERS: Leftover pork is great in wraps and sandwiches, pasta or rice casseroles, fried rice, as protein on a salad.
+Using leftover: Leftover pork is great in wraps and sandwiches, pasta or rice casseroles, fried rice, as protein on a salad.
 You can mix it with BBQ sauce or add to a vegetable stew or soup.